 CATz provides detailed topographic maps – one of the cornea prior to surgery, and another of the cornea as it should appear after correction with LASIK.
 These before and after images enable Dr. Feinerman to correct nearsightedness and astigmatism with unparalleled precision, as well as smooth out even minor irregularities.

-Like regular LASIK, Topography-Assisted LASIK uses measurements of your nearsightedness and astigmatism to plan the treatment for your eye.
-In addition, it uses your eye’s unique corneal topography map to treat small irregularities that cannot be corrected by glasses.
+Topography-Assisted LASIK provides a newer and more customized treatment.
+As in conventional LASIK it uses measurements of your nearsightedness and astigmatism to plan the treatment for your eye.
+In addition, it uses your eye’s unique corneal topography map to treat small irregularities that cannot be corrected by glasses or contact lenses.
+The main benefit of topography-assisted LASIK is improved quality of vision at night.

 Feinerman Vision offers patients financing for procedures not covered by insurance, such as LASIK or Premium Intraocular Lens options.
 We accept a variety of payment options including CareCredit.
 Patients should not be limited in their vision correction options because of financing.
 Our staff will work together with you to determine which financing option will work best for you.
 If you have questions about financing with CareCredit or would like more information please contact our office at (949) 631-4780.